HQarroum/pool-watch/README.md

 The `pool-watch` module has been written to monitor the distribution of promise executions within a [promise pool](https://github.com/HQarroum/promise-pool) instance, by displaying a live chart of the state of the promise pool executors.

+> This module is only compatible with a [`promise-pool`](https://github.com/HQarroum/promise-pool), and will not work for other pool implementations.

 ## Usage

-To use `pool-watch`, simply require it into your application holding an existing promise pool instance.
+To use `pool-watch`, simply require it into your application.

 ```js
 const watch = require('pool-watch');
 ```

-The returned `watch` function takes as an input a reference to the promise pool, as well as an options object to pass to the [`progress-string`](https://github.com/watson/progress-string) module which is used to create the chart.
+The returned `watch` function takes as an input a reference to the promise pool, as well as an `options` object which will be forwarded to [`progress-string`](https://github.com/watson/progress-string) which is used to create the chart.

-The options you can pass to `watch` are the following :
+The options you can pass as a second argument to `watch` are the following :

 - `total` - (integer) The maximum amount of promises you would like to monitor (mandatory).
 - `width` - (integer, default: 42) The width of the progress bar in chars